SatyaHemesh/Portfolio/README.md

 ## 📃 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and share!
+Feel free to use, modify, and distribute as needed.

+---